BigThinkAI-UMD/BitCamp-hacker/README.md

 Note: When you are running `collect_imgs.py`, make sure you have created a data folder in the project to hold the images.

 Here you will have to hold each sign language character for 20 seconds (remember we are skipping j and z).
 The code will take a 100 images from that 20 seconds and store it.
 Make sure you have good lighting, so we have good training data!

+## How to make sure you are done!
+- By the end, you should have a virtual environment with the dependencies mentioned installed.
+Also, please have this repository cloned locally.

 # Workshop 3: We will process the data, code will be released after the workshop!